West Indian cricket team against Afghanistan in the UAE in 2025–26

-The West Indies cricket team is scheduled to tour the United Arab Emirates in January 2026 to play the Afghanistan cricket team.
-The tour will consist of three Twenty20 International (T20I) matches.
-The series will form part of both teams' preparation ahead of the 2026 Men's T20 World Cup tournament.
+The West Indies cricket team toured the United Arab Emirates in January 2026 to play the Afghanistan cricket team.
+The tour consisted of three Twenty20 International (T20I) matches.
+The series formed part of both teams' preparation ahead of the 2026 Men's T20 World Cup tournament.
 In November 2025, the Afghanistan Cricket Board (ACB) confirmed the fixtures for the tour.
+All the matches were played at the Dubai International Cricket Stadium.